toriancrane/pulumi-api/README.md

 ```

+This program would be accompanied by additional project files such as the `Pulumi.yaml` file which is responsible for defining [the configuration of the project](https://www.pulumi.com/docs/concepts/projects/).
 To run this program, you'd use the Pulumi CLI, first running `pulumi up` to create the stack and deploy the resources, then `pulumi destroy` to tear down the resources when you're done.

 ### Pulumi Automation API Program (Python)